 In 1997, Bell transferred to New Orleans to work as Creative Director of an educational print and video company that was branching out into the web industry.
 When plans to eventually merge dataTV in with the new company fell through, Bell was left at loose ends.
 What could have been a major letdown, however, turned out to be the catalyst for Bell and dataTV, as the web industry in New Orleans was about to explode.
 Bell took quick advantage of it.
 In June 1998, Bell created an all-Flash e-commerce site for Figueroa Brothers, Inc. Melinda’s Hot Sauce brand, the first of a series of websites Bell would produce for the food purveyor and the first of many food related sites dataTV would be recognized for.
 It’s a relationship that continues to this day.

-In August, 2005, Hurricane Katrina hit the Gulf South and drastically altered the entire region.
-Bell was forced to evacuate with his computer equipment after the levees broke in New Orleans, and made a quick decision to relocate to Los Angeles.
+In August 2005, Hurricane Katrina hit the Gulf South and drastically altered the entire region.
+Bell was forced to evacuate with his computer equipment after the levees broke in New Orleans and decided to relocate to Los Angeles.
 It was a market Bell already knew well, and he hoped would be a fruitful move.
 It was.
-Despite challenges and difficulties, dataTV is now recognized as one of the top web design studios in Southern California, producing content for LA area companies including Ford Motor Company, Tender Greens, Granola Gourmet, JamWest Foods, Patty’s Pizza, Pane e Vino, Rusko, Alkemi Entertainment and many others.
-Bell has also collaborated with other PR and Tech firms in the area including eSolutions, Big Method, Wingman Advertising and Southpaw Digital.
+Despite challenges and difficulties, dataTV is now recognized as one of the top web design studios in Southern California, having produced content for LA area companies in the past including Amblin Partners (Entertainment), Envy Medical, Ford Motor Company, Tender Greens, Granola Gourmet, JamWest Foods, Ovation TV, Pane e Vino, Rusko, Alkemi Entertainment and many others.
+Bell has also collaborated with other PR and Tech firms in the area including Briabe Media, eSolutions, Elevate my Brand, Big Method (now AMP Agency), LTM Digital, Wingman Media, and Southpaw Digital.

 dataTV continues to produce cutting-edge web content for a variety of online mediums.
 As the web continues to evolve, dataTV will continue to find the best long-term technologies that will last for years into the future.
 From Flash in 1997 to mobile website design in 2003 to Social Media in 2006 and HTML5 and CSS motion graphics to this day, dataTV has one of the best batting averages out there in finding the next great technology. dataTV is a pioneer as well as a survivor.
 We have been through the dot-bomb, the financial crash…and a hurricane.
 And survived and thrived with it all.
 Whether you are in the Gulf South, the Southland, or anywhere else in the world, dataTV will provide you with innovative and productive web design, branding, and marketing to get you noticed and produce results.

 Remember our slogan.
-We meant it over a decade ago and we mean it even more so today.
+We meant it over two decades ago and we mean it even more so today.

 “Over 90% of all websites suck.
 Join the minority”.